autocontracts/lightstreams/white-paper.md

 ### Fake Book Reviews that Impact Sales

-Companies can employ teams of writers to rave about certain products and slate others.
-It has been reported where novelists have paid people to write favourably about their books, bumping them up the bestseller's list and creating an unfair advantage over other authors.
+Most online platfroms provide an open review section where anyone can post comments and reviews about a product.
+In some cases reviews are written about a book by those that have not purchased or read the material.
+Third party services are available where teams of writers can be purchses to right positive endorsements about certain works and negative of others in order to progress further up best selling lists.
+In some cause it has been known that authors themselves have written favourably about their own works and negative of others to create an unfair advantage.

 - In 2016, Orlando Figes, a respected history professor at Birkbeck, University of London was discovered to have posted fake reviews on Amazon lavishing high praise on his own book whilst describing other books as 'awful'.
 [5]

 ## Mission Statement

-Lightstreams mission is to create a peer to peer distribution for the delivery of online digital content from digital books, magazines, music to movies.
-Where the network for distribution and exchange of content is owned by the creators and regulated by the community, such that creators and fans can connect and share in a low cost, fair and open marketplace.
+Lightstreams mission is to create a peer to peer distribution network for digital content from digital books, magazines, music to movies.
+Where the network for distribution and exchange is owned and regulated by the community, such that creators and fans can connect and share in a low cost, fair and open marketplace.

 ## The Lightstream Token